Wednesday, September 10, 2025

 Main bedroom, views to an oak forest from a bank of windows set in a bay

-Visible front window shows how thin the house actually is
+Visible front window shows thinness of the house

 Morning light blasting into the entry foyer